SyncfusionExamples/ej2-angular-scheduler-odatav4-adaptor/README.md

 This is the project to perform the CRUD action with ODataV4 Adaptor services

 ## How to run this application?
-To run this application, you need to first clone the `angular-scheduler-with-odatav4-adaptor` repository and then navigate to its appropriate path where it has been located in your system.
+To run this application, clone the `ej2-angular-scheduler-with-odatav4-adaptor` repository and then navigate to its appropriate path where it has been located in your system.

 There are 2 projects available in this repository as `odatav4-adaptor-service` for the backend and `odatav4-adaptor-sample` for client end.